Lesterpaintstheworld/terminal-velocity/team_marcus/team_research/prompts/management.md

 2. Why you're making the change
 3. How you'll implement it

-## Rules
+## Change Implementation Checklist
-- Only modify files shown to you
+- Define the change clearly
-- Make one change at a time
+- Explain the reason for the change
-- Use clear commit messages
+- Commit changes with a clear and descriptive message
-- Keep changes focused
+- Ensure changes are small and manageable

 ## Change Implementation Checklist
 - Define the change clearly